andrewbihl/bsed/README.md

   - Getting lines from a file containing a word
   - Find-and-replace
   - Deleting, replacing, or clearing lines containing a regex pattern match
-  - Placing text at beginning or end of certain lines
+  - Placing text at the beginning or end of certain lines
   - Getting a range of line numbers

 ## Problems with grep/sed/AWK

 1. People don't know which tool to use
-2. Varying levels of regex support
+2. Inconsistent levels of regex support
-3. Varying levels of efficiency
+3. Inconsistent levels of efficiency

 ## Enter Perl

-Perl solves these issues–in theory–by providing a one-stop shop for all of these uses.
+Perl solves these issues (in theory) by providing a one-stop shop for all of these uses.
 Perl one-liners provide the set of functionality containing grep, sed, and AWK use cases, and have syntax designed to mimic that of sed.
 Furthermore, Perl includes advanced regex support and is for many cases more efficient than any of its counterparts.